 The mosque in front of my building is out of alignment with the buildings around it.
 Although I’ve been here four months, I am excited by it every time I look out my window.
+(Sorry for the smudgy photo but this is what happens to windows in highrises exposed to sandstorms.)
 It looks like two grids crossing at an oblique angle, the articulated grid of the city and the grid implied by the four square walls of the mosque.
 But that is not what is happening.
 Mosques are not on a grid.
 They are in a radial pattern, all pointing to the Kaaba in Mecca.
 Wherever you are, you have to find the qibla, the direction of prayer.
 This is not easy to do, especially considering the curvature of the earth.
 Some early mosques miss the mark, a fascinating fact.
 That may be because they hadn’t yet sorted out the technicalities, or, as some argue, because they hadn’t agreed that the qibla should be focused on Mecca.
 For purely sentimental reasons I favor the former explanation.
 In any case, now it’s easy.
 You can go to a website and it will tell you how many degrees from north you should point yourself based on your current location.

 “My” mosque is not simply set on a bias to the grid of the city.
 The fact of the divergence registers a more dynamic interaction.
 This building is being pulled out of alignment by a call to which the other buildings remain deaf.